zspencer/www.zeespencer.com/drafts/_posts/2011-12-31-the-hardest-part-of-xp.markdown

 title: When Good Pairing Goes Bad
 tags: [article, draft]
 ---
-Working on an agile team is hard.
-Agile teams shove a bunch of people with little in common into a small room and give them an objective.
-Stakeholders must adapt a project\'s direction as deftly as a rock climber discovering just the right place to stick their heel on a particularly perilous ascent.
-Test driven development has so many subtle layers of nuance I\'ll never master it.
-Refactoring requires you to see patterns in complexity then untangle them with the deftness of an Akido master.

-Each of these are incredibly difficult and important.

-But I think there is something harder: pairing.
 Pairing is hard.
 I mean really hard.
 Not just because pairing can literally stink.
 Mints and honest, compassionate feedback take care of that.
 Not because it\'s technically difficult.
 Anyone can sit next to someone else for a few hours, point out typos and feel good about \"contributing value.\"

 Pairing forces you to connect with someone for more than a few minutes at a time.
 That person may not share your background, skills, passion, or even